wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 In <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/overview">2021</a>, Microsoft published its prescriptive best-practice framework in its MCSB (<strong>Microsoft Cybersecurity Security Benchmarks</strong>), v1 as of 3/21/23.
 Like the CIS (Center for Internet Security) Benchmarks (see https://www.cisecurity.org/cis-benchmarks/), the MCSB aims to improve the security of cloud-centric workloads, data, and services on Azure, perhaps in multi-cloud environment.

+There is a <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/">"baseline" for each Azure service</a>

 Controls:
    * <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/mcsb-posture-vulnerability-management?source=recommendations">MCSB - Posture and Vulnerability Management</a>